vivliostyle/vivliostyle_doc/en/events/vivliostyle-css-paged-media-20210410/slide.md

 ## Named strings—for running headers {#named-strings}

-An example usage of named string:
+Example usage of named string:
 ```css
 @page :right {  /* chapter title in the right page top-right header */
   @top-right {  /* except in the first page of the chapter */